Tourism (General Provisions) (Jersey) Order 1990

 (af) a first aid kit is readily available on the premises;

-(ag) a responsible person is available on the premises at all times, and details of how this person may be contacted at night are clearly posted in the entrance hall of the premises and in every bedroom;
+(ag) the competent person or their delegate is always available on the premises, and details of how that person may be contacted at night are clearly posted in the reception area of the premises and in every bedroom;

 (ah) the staff employed on the premises is sufficient to maintain a satisfactory service in all departments and the members of the staff are suitably trained and skilled in their respective duties;

-(ai) the business is under the management of a fit and proper person who is experienced and competent in hotel management.[3]
+(ai) the premises are under the management of a competent person.[4]

 (2) The requirement set out in paragraph (1)(a)(ii) –